ChunyuanLI/Optimus/data/datasets/README.md

 We filter each sentence in wiki based on two constraints: (1) The sentence length is smaller than 64.
 (2) The tokenized sentence length is smaller than 256 (so that the encoder can take the entire sentence).

+To filter the sentence, please change the data folders and run the script:

+    sh scripts/scripts_local/run_data_filtering_wiki.sh

+The filtered files are saved in "data/datasets/wikipedia_json_64_filtered".
+There are 298 files in total.

 ## Fine-tuning datasets

 Language Modeling: Penn, Yelp, Yahoo, Snli